Tomahawk (software)

-Tomahawk is a free, open-source cross-platform music player for Windows, macOS and Linux.
-An Android beta client version was launch in June 2016.
+Tomahawk was a free, open-source cross-platform music player for Windows, macOS and Linux.
+An Android beta client version was launched in June 2016.
 It focuses on the conglomeration of the user's music library across local and network collections as well as streaming services.
 The project was marked as abandoned by their authors on May 10, 2017.

 About

 Tomahawk has a familiar iTunes-like interface.
 The left column offers access to playlists, search history, favorite tracks, charts, and other categories.

 Features

 Tomahawk allows to install plug-ins for several different music services.
 These include: